 Operator Keränen’s mission is accurate waste recycling

-Jani Keränen, an operator of the sorting plant, has been a part of Syklo’s circular economy team (in Finnish) since May 2022.
+Jani Keränen, an operator of the sorting plant, has been a part of Syklo’s circular economy team since May 2022.
 The expert, who has worked as a maintenance fitter, machinist, and spare parts dealer, among other things, nimbly manoeuvres the challenges presented on the sorting line that are brought on by waste recycling and industrial and commercial waste.

 “The sorting line goes through a lot daily.
 It requires good servicing and maintenance—sometimes also a little adapting.
 The conveyors and equipment are being worn out by the coarse waste moving through it, which doesn’t really follow any norm; the material is of various different sizes and qualities.”

 During a normal day, work at the Syklo sorting plant includes maintaining the plant, i.e., operating it, cleaning it, and daily maintenance and servicing.
-Maintenance includes such tasks as repairing whatever part of the sorting line that happens to break at a time.
+Maintenance includes such tasks as repairing whatever part of the sorting line that happens to break at a given time.
 And if everything goes well, there may be no maintenance during a work shift at all.

 “For example, we recently adjusted the sorting line belt tensioning in order to correctly align it.
 Now it will work again until we get the necessary spare parts for it,” Keränen explains the work he is doing while being interviewed.